 Cremation – forbidden in the Orthodox, or rabbinic, tradition – has become an increasingly acceptable option in a secularized society and can be an appropriate choice for Humanistic Jews.
 The prohibition of cremation has its roots in some early cultures in which body and soul were believed to be inseparable; thus the soul could not survive destruction of the flesh.
 The rabbis justified the historic ban on cremation by their belief in a final Judgment Day on which the dead would be physically resurrected.
 If human beings truly accept their mortality and the finality of death, a taboo against cremation is irrelevant (as is a taboo of embalming).
 With the end of life, there is no need to preserve the body.

 Humanistic Judaism encourages the performance of funeral or memorial rites in a simple, dignified, unostentatious manner.
 Services may be held before or after burial, cremation, or donation.
 The service may, but need not, be conducted by a rabbi or an ordained ceremonial leader (madrikh/a).
 A friend or family member may officiate, and a eulogy or eulogies may be delivered by one or more of those present.
 SHJ Rabbi Miriam Jerris may be able to assist you in locating a Humanistic Jewish officient.
+When you write to Rabbi Jerris, please include your name, address, and phone number.
 There are many resources in the SHJ Store Life Cycle section that can help you in creating a Humanistic Jewish funeral, memorial service, or unveiling.

 The Kaddish and most other traditional Jewish liturgical materials are inappropriate for a Humanistic ceremony because they consist of praises or petitions to an omnipotent God whose wisdom and beneficence are unquestioned, even in a time of great personal loss.
 Humanistic Jews have a variety of alternatives to the traditional liturgy.
 Many Humanistic Jews choose to recite a Humanistic Kaddish.